National Cloud Computing Report Available

 Cloud computing is a viable technology for select research computing applications.
 To learn more, read the XSEDE Cloud Survey Report.
 This report analyzed data from 80 projects from around the globe.
 Cloud benefits and challenges are described from a user perspective.

 See also the article in Nature: Cloud computing beckons scientists.

 CAC was early adopter of cloud technologies.
 Lessons learned helped us to design a public cloud service called Red Cloud.

-In 2015-2017 CAC will be developing and deploying cloud computing training for the national research community as a collaborator on the NSF-funded Jetstream project.
+CAC developed cloud computing training for the national research community as a collaborator on the NSF-funded Jetstream project.

-Most recently, CAC was awarded a 5-year (2015-2020), $5 million grant from the National Science Foundation to build a federated cloud for large-scale data analysis
+CAC was also awarded a $7.1 million grant from the NSF to build a federated cloud for large-scale data analysis

 known as the Aristotle Cloud Federation.